Is Minneapolis Gay Friendly?

 - OutFront Minnesota — The state's primary LGBTQ+ civil rights advocacy organization, active since 1987

-- Rainbow Health (formerly Minnesota AIDS Project) — Founded 1983, provides LGBTQ+-affirming healthcare
+- Rainbow Health (formerly Minnesota AIDS Project, closed July 2024) — Founded 1983, provided LGBTQ+-affirming healthcare

 - Quatrefoil Library — An LGBTQ+ lending library in Minneapolis, one of the oldest in the country (founded 1986)